Hardware Connections

 For cameras of falling-edge trigger type, the trigger input is required to be a low pulse square wave signal, with the falling edge being effective and a pulse width ranging from 10 to 30 milliseconds.
 To avoid false trigger, the signal’s falling time should not exceed 5 microseconds.

-The trigger frequency must not exceed the device’s processing capability (which is the frame rate in continuous mode), otherwise the camera will discard the trigger signal and not process it.
+The trigger frequency must not exceed the device’s processing capability (which is the frame rate in continuous capture mode), otherwise the camera will discard the trigger signal and not process it.

 Wiring References for Trigger Input

 For cameras of rising-edge trigger type, the client can also use a relay to control the trigger.
 A wiring reference diagram is shown below.
 The voltage of the trigger power, unless otherwise specified, can be DC 12V~24V.
-The client’s output interface should be connected to the TRIG_IN signal line, and the TRIG_OUT signal line should be used as needed.
+The client’s output connector should be connected to the TRIG_IN signal line, and the TRIG_OUT signal line should be used as needed.

 For cameras of falling-edge trigger type, the client can use a relay to control the trigger.
 A wiring reference diagram is shown below.
 The voltage of the trigger power, unless otherwise specified, can be DC 12V~24V.
-The client’s output interface should be connected to the TRIG_IN signal line, and the TRIG_OUT signal line should be used as needed.
+The client’s output connector should be connected to the TRIG_IN signal line, and the TRIG_OUT signal line should be used as needed.

 Connection References for Trigger Output